harvard-huit/hapi-admin-celeryq/README.md

 adexk8s-migration-celeryq Queue
 ======================

-Tasks to manage Apigee Consumer Apps and Developers
+Tasks to manage Apigee Consumer Apps and Developers.
+Migration from Apigee Edge to Apigee X. Admin tasks for HAPI team.

 Requirements
 ------------